-A major issue is the lack of ground truth data available to researchers.
-In the context of change output detection, ground truth consists of a set of transactions for which the change output is known.
-Such a dataset allows to assess the accuracy of individual heuristics aiming to identify the change output of a transaction.
-But because the Bitcoin blockchain is used for a variety of different use cases and by a diverse group of users, which may both change significantly over time, ground truth needs to reflect this diversity in order to allow for a reliable assessment.
-Such data is hard to collect, and, even if available, is unlikely to be made public, e.g., due to privacy concerns.
-We are only aware of one approach exploiting weaknesses in a specific type of lightweight client \cite{nick2015data}, which allowed to extract the addresses of \num{37585} wallets to assess four different clustering heuristics.
-Blockchain intelligence companies might have access to manually curated and refined data sets and clusterings, but their techniques and data aren't generally available to researchers (or only shared in limited form, e.g., \cite{harlev2018breaking,weber2019anti}).
-As a result, analyses of clustering heuristics often fall short of quantifying their accuracy and instead resort to analyzing the resulting clusterings (e.g., \cite{chang2018improving,zhang2020heuristic}).
+While the importance of change address identification and clustering has been demonstrated empirically and through simulation \cite{Meiklejohn2013, androulaki2013}, it remains difficult to assess how well it works in practice.
+A major issue is that researchers currently lack ground truth data on change outputs to assess the accuracy of individual heuristics.
+We are only aware of one prior study from 2015 that exploited weaknesses in a lightweight client \cite{nick2015data}, which allowed to extract the addresses of \num{37585} wallets to assess four different clustering heuristics.
+Blockchain intelligence companies might possess manually curated and refined data sets and clusterings, but their techniques and data aren't openly available to researchers (or only shared in limited form, e.g., \cite{harlev2018breaking,weber2019anti}).
+As a result, analyses of new heuristics often fall short of quantifying their accuracy and resort to analyzing the resulting clusterings only (e.g., \cite{chang2018improving,zhang2020heuristic}).